 Once you get a lot of them all wrong and focus on only a few that fit your paradigm, it will be time to take a look at your relationships with your loved ones, your family, and friends.
 This is a serious issue that deserves far more serious examination than a so-called review article like this could offer.

 Vibration Massage Video

-The following link for vibration massage goes on to point out effectiveness using deep oscillation massage.
-Although the study was using mechanical vibrating massager, it's fair to say that it's probable that some of those benefits might be carried over to vibration supplied by the human hand.
+The following link for vibration massage goes on to point out the effectiveness of using deep oscillation massage.
+Although the study was using a mechanical vibrating massager, it's fair to say that it's probable that some of those benefits might be carried over to vibration supplied by the human hand.